 Use CS1000E Element Manager to configure the system node properties.
 Navigate to the System → IP Networks → IP Telephony Nodes → Node Details and verify the highlighted section is completed with the correct IP addresses and subnet masks of the Node.
 At this stage the call server has an IP address and so too does the signalling server.
 The Node IP is the IP address that the IP phones use to register.
 This is also where the SIP trunk connection is made to the Session Manager.
-When an entity link is added in Session Manager for the CS1000E, it is the Node IP that is used (please see Section 6.5 - Define SIP Entities for more details).
+When an entity link is added in Session Manager for the CS1000E it is the Node IP that is used (please see Section 6.5 - Define SIP Entities for more details).

-The next screenshots show the SIP Virtual Trunk Gateway configuration, navigate to System → IP Networks → IP Telephony Nodes → Node Details → Virtual Trunk Gateway Configuration and fill in the highlighted areas with the relevant settings.
+The next screenshots show the SIP Virtual Trunk Gateway configuration, navigate to System → IP Networks → IP Telephony Nodes → Node Details → Gateway (SIPGW) Virtual Trunk Configuration Details and fill in the highlighted areas with the relevant settings.

 - Vtrk gateway application: Provides option to select Gateway applications.
-The three supported modes are SIP Gateway (SIPGw), H.323Gw, and SIPGw and H.323Gw - SIP domain name: The SIP Domain Name is the SIP Service Domain.
-The SIP Domain Name configured in the Signalling Server properties must match the Service Domain name configured in the Session Manager, in this case avaya.com - Local SIP port: The Local SIP Port is the port to which the gateway listens.
+The three supported modes are SIP Gateway (SIPGw), H.323Gw, and SIPGw and H.323Gw.
+SIPGw was used in the test configuration - SIP domain name: The SIP domain name configured in this section must match the SIP domain name configured in the Session Manager Section 6.2, in this case avaya.com - Local SIP port: The Local SIP Port is the port to which the gateway listens.
 The default value is 5060 - Gateway endpoint name: This field cannot be left blank so a value is needed here.
 This field is used when a Network Routing Server is used for registration of the endpoint.
-In this network a Session Manager is used so any value can be put in here and will not be used - Application node ID: This is a unique value that can be alphanumeric and is for the new Node that is being created, in this case 100 - Proxy or Redirect Server: Primary TLAN IP address is the Security Module IP address of the Session Manager.
+In this network a Session Manager is used so any value can be put in here and will not be used

+- Application node ID: This is a unique value that can be alphanumeric and is for the new Node that is being created, in this case 100 - Proxy or Redirect Server: Primary TLAN IP address is the Security Module IP address of the Session Manager.
 The Transport protocol used for SIP, in this case TCP - SIP URI Map: Public National and Private Unknown are left blank.
-All other fields in the SIP URI Map are left with default values
+All other fields in the SIP URI Map are left with default values.